zuozhenggh/learning-library/security-library/oiri/deploy-oiri/deploy-oiri.md

     <copy>chmod -R 775 /u01/k8s/</copy>
     ```

-2. Note down the private IP of your instance as mentioned in the hosts file
+2. Note down the private IP of your instance as mentioned in the hosts file.

     ```
     <copy>vi /etc/hosts</copy>